ILFExodus1414/Velvetworm-Gut-Microbiome/README.md

 ## To cite this workflow and analysis:
 If you use this repository or build upon its scripts, please cite:

 Forteza, I.L., et al. (2025).
-Gut Microbiome of Velvet Worms Across Deadwood Microhabitats in Australian Forest Refugia.
-Zenodo.
+Gut microbial communities of velvet worm Euperipatoides rowelli (Onychophora) across deadwood microhabitats in southeastern Australia.
 [DOI to be assigned upon publication]

 DOI badge: